 Cooking Area Size

-Both Q series grills have identical 280 sq. inches of cooking area large enough to cook for 2-4 people.
-For perspective, the grates hold up to eleven normal size burgers, or 2 steaks, or any combination of burgers, steaks, dogs, or chicken, for example.
+For perspective, the grates hold up to eleven normal-size burgers, two steaks, or any combination of burgers, steaks, dogs, or chicken.
 If you can grill it, you can do it here!
 (No, you can’t roast a pig).

 Fuel Source

-The Q series 2000 and 2200 both use disposable 14.1 oz. or 16.4 liquid propane cylinders (sold separately).
+The Q series 2000 and 2200 use disposable 14.1 oz. or 16.4 liquid propane cylinders (sold separately).
 Want more fuel capacity?
 It’s easy to fit your 20lb propane tank to either grill with an adapter hose available here.

 Additional Features